 If a mother is from out of town, we ask that she remain in St. Louis for two weeks following fetal surgery with a dedicated caregiver.
 Medications are also used for the remainder of the pregnancy to help decrease the chance of any preterm labor.
 Although many mothers can carry the pregnancy to term, most deliver their babies early, at an average of 34 to 35 weeks.

-Because the uterine incision for open fetal surgery does not heal as well as that for a cesarean section, our open fetal surgery mothers cannot labor in the current and future pregnancies.
-All future deliveries should be by cesarean section.
+Because the uterine incision for open fetal surgery does not heal as well as that for a cesarean section, our open fetal surgery mothers should avoid going into natural labor in the current and future pregnancies.
+All future deliveries should be by planned cesarean section.

 Minimally Invasive Fetoscopic Surgery